 Our cash and cash equivalents primarily consist of cash at bank and cash on hand.
 Our cash and cash equivalents increased from RMB971.5 million as of December 31, 2022 to RMB1,920.2 million as of December 31, 2023 in line with a significant improvement in our business operations as a result of the resumption of normal social activities.
-Our cash and cash equivalents decreased from RMB1,920.2 million as of December 31, 2024 due to repayment of bank loans and increases in capital expenditure.
+Our cash and cash equivalents decreased from RMB1,920.2 million as of December 31, 2023 to RMB1,480.8 million as of December 31, 2024 due to repayment of bank loans and increases in capital expenditure.